All Episodes

 Thank you.

-Well, I've been listener for quite some time, I think, since the first Clinton election, and uh but anyway, um calling the EIB today so I can get some education because that's exactly what you do is you educate us every day on the things that we need to know because we're not gonna get it anywhere else.
+But anyway, I'm calling the EIB today so I can get some education because that's exactly what you do is you educate us every day on the things that we need to know because we're not going to get it anywhere else.

 Thank you, madam.

-And what I need to know, I I think I probably missed it, and I just don't have the information, but where is the seven hundred billion dollars coming from?
+And what I need to know, I think I probably missed it and I just don't have the information, but where is this $700 billion coming from?

-I mean, is it money that we already have in our government, or is it money that we're gonna have to borrow?
+I mean, is it money that we already have in our government or is it money that we're going to have to borrow?

 I mean, where is it coming from?